bearbob/bearbob.github.io/content/post/five-year-plan/index.md

 This goal does not require me to run long distances multiple times per week.
 I don't need to do deadlifts, bench press and barbell squats.
 I don't need to gain a lot of weight.
-This helps me setting focus on how I need to train.
+This helps me setting focus on how I need to train - If I am short on time, which I usually am, I can train with body weight and dumbbells at home and still make progress towards my goal.

 The same logic applies to my work life.
 I want to be a great engineering leader.